Yamadonga: Critical response

 Oneindia.in described as "The film is a visual treat for all ages and classes.
 Rajamouli has done an excellent job molding NTR Jr's character in the film much like his grandfather's and also for bringing NTR back on the screen in an animated form.
 NTR Jr's overall performance and his dialogue delivery are a joy to watch.
 Mohanbabu playing 'Yama' once again proved to be the versatile actor that he is".

 Sify gave an "average" verdict explained "This socio-fantasy film works, thanks to the new look of NTR and enigmatic performance of Mohan Babu.
 The songs and background score of MM Keeravani, the technical aspects and entertainer quotient in the first half make the film watchable".
 Jeevi of Idlebrain.com gave 3/5 stars said "First half of the film is entertaining.
 The second half should have been better.
 The plus points of the film are Mohan Babu, NTR, sets, cinematography and music.
 On the flip side, the screenplay of the film is not gripping in second half (after NTR returns to earth).
 The runtime of the film is pretty lengthy (3.05 hours)".

 Box office

-Yamadoga was commercial success, earning distributor a share of over ₹29 crore.
-The film ran 50-days in 405 centers.
-It completed a 100-day run in 32 centres and become one of the top Telugu films of 2007 and gave NTR Jr. a massive success after his previous blockbuster Simhadri.
+Yamadoga was a huge commercial success, earning a distributor share of over ₹29 crores.
+It ran for 50-days in 405 centers and completed a 100-day run in 32 centres, becoming the highest-grossing Telugu film of 2007.
+It gave NTR Jr. a massive success after his previous blockbuster, Simhadri (2003), with S. S. Rajamouli.